 Two variations are discussed here: "XER" and "XML".
 The "XML" variant applies to EXTENDED-XER.
 See the Overview section above for more information.

 The signature for a Java XER encode method is as follows:

+'''

-public void encode (Asn1XerEncoder buffer, String elemName) throws Asn1Exception, java.io.IOException public void encode (Asn1XmlEncoder buffer, String elemName) throws Asn1Exception, java.io.IOException
+public void encode (AsnlXerEncoder buffer, String elemName)

+throws AsnlException, java.io.IOException

+'''

 The signature for a Java XML encode method is similar: